-- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points by successfully completing the requirements in the structure below. - 4 A student is required to take at least 30 points in one subject area. - 5 A student may include up to 30 points from the specialist readings papers 708013- 708017, 738016 or 768010 with the approval of the programme leader. - 6 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from papers listed in the Postgraduate Diploma in Engineering Table. - 4 A student may include up to 30 points from the specialist readings papers 708013-708017 or 768010 with the approval of the programme leader. - 5 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.